-NOTE: Candidates who hold an Intern Credential must enroll in an intern support course (TEP 590) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.
+NOTE: Candidates who hold an intern credential must enroll in a candidate support and supervision course (TEP 590) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.